Skip to main content

 EV Battery Fires

 Electric vehicle battery fires present unique dangers.
 Lithium-ion batteries can experience thermal runaway -- a self-sustaining chemical reaction where one cell overheats, which heats adjacent cells, creating a chain reaction that produces extreme temperatures and toxic gases.
-Thermal runaway can occur immediately on impact or hours to days later, making EVs that have been in collisions a continuing fire hazard.
+Thermal runaway can occur immediately on impact or hours to days later, making EVs that have been in collisions a continuing fire hazard even after they appear undamaged.

 EV battery fires burn hotter than gasoline fires, are more difficult to extinguish (often requiring tens of thousands of gallons of water), and can reignite after being apparently extinguished.
 These characteristics make evidence preservation and immediate expert involvement even more critical in EV fire cases.